pcolby/cycliq/README.md

 That is, the audio stream will be converted (from 16-bit steroe PCM) to AAC Low Complexity at 384 kbps.
-This default was chosen to match [YouTube's recommendation][2], since uploading to YouTube is common use-case, but can of course this be overridden (by setting `AUDIO_FLAGS`) if desired.
+This default was chosen to match [YouTube's recommendation][2], since uploading to YouTube is a common use-case, but of course this be overridden (by setting `AUDIO_FLAGS`) if desired.

-For example, use FLAC, do something like:
+For example, to use FLAC, do something like:

 ```sh
 AUDIO_FLAGS='-c:a flac' ./concate.sh ... output.mkv